ErikLeBlansch/WeatherIndex/README.md

 # WeatherIndex
-Development of a Weather Severity Index to Improve AIS-Based Ship Arrival Time Predictions in Inland Waterway Transport
+Development of a Weather Severity Index to Improve AIS-Based Ship Arrival Time Predictions for Inland Waterway Transport (IWT),

 # Development of a Weather Severity Index to Improve AIS-Based Ship Arrival Time Predictions in Inland Waterway Transport
 This repository contains the code used in the research paper titled **"Development of a Weather Severity Index to Improve AIS-Based Ship Arrival Time Predictions in Inland Waterway Transport"**.
 The study aims to enhance the accuracy of ship arrival time predictions by incorporating weather severity indices derived from meteorological data.